dhyani15/express-api-standard/README.md

 This project was created while I was learning Backend development at Codecademy and my objective was to test my knowledge on how to create an API.

-You can view a video demonstration of the final app here:

 <video width="100%" height="100%" controls>
    <source src="https://s3.amazonaws.com/codecademy-content/programs/build-apis/solution-videos/BossMachine480.mov" type="video/mp4">
  The markdown processor does not support the video tag.